azubieta/Blog/_posts/2019-06-19-Introducing-AppImage-Services.md

 the target system it could be installed and consumed.
 This represent our biggest source of uncertainty as it steeps away from the traditional package managers.

-Summarizing, AppImage Services is a set of DBus services for managing AppImage files in a FreeDesktop standards compatible way presented as a self installable AppImage.
+**Summarizing**, AppImage Services is a set of DBus services for managing AppImage files in a FreeDesktop standards compatible way presented as a self installable AppImage.

 The AppImage Services code can be found at https://www.opencode.net/azubieta/AppImageServices binaries are available at https://www.pling.com/p/1315173/

-Installation:
+# Installation
+To install AppImage Services you will need a modern GNU/Linux system (>= Ubuntu 16.04) with `systemd`.
+Upstart version still not available but contributions are welcome.

 ```
 wget https://www.opencode.net/azubieta/AppImageService/-/jobs/artifacts/master/raw/appimage-services-x86_64.AppImage?job=build:AppImage -O appimage-service.AppImage
 chmod +x appimage-service.AppImage